ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 receiver much simpler.
 If an IP Address Range A precedes an IP Address Range B in the same ROUTE_ADVERTISEMENT capsule, they MUST follow these requirements:

-* IP Version of A MUST be less than or equal to IP Version of B
+* The IP Version of A MUST be less than or equal to the IP Version of B.

-* If the IP Version of A and B are equal, the IP Protocol of A MUST be less than or equal to IP Protocol of B.
+* If the IP Version of A and B are equal, the IP Protocol of A MUST be less than or equal to the IP Protocol of B.

 * If the IP Version and IP Protocol of A and B are both equal, the End IP Address of A MUST be strictly less than the Start IP Address of B.